Super Facts & Figures

 - are diagnosed with a terminal illness with a life expectancy of less than 24 months

-- leave or change your employer and your preserved benefit is less than $200
+- leave or change your employer and your account balance is less than $200

 - are a temporary resident permanently leaving Australia (excluding New Zealand citizens)